Truck Driving as a Small Business Investment

 Although the trucking business can be extremely profitable, it can also be one of the most competitive industries out there.
 Aware of the potential for profit, several would-be entrepreneurs try to get their foot into the industry, and year after year, they end up failing.
 Although these people may have been fully capable truck drivers, they did not familiarize themselves with the key points necessary in opening up their own business.
 We’ve highlighted a few of these key points below.
 If you’re thinking of owning a small trucking business, be sure to learn what's required before taking any committed steps.

 Should You Start a Trucking Company?

 First off, we would strongly recommend that only those with some experience in the trucking industry endeavor to own their own truck driving company.
-Even at that, there are several questions you must first ask yourself before even thinking about starting your own small trucking business: is your trailer and your equipment either all, or mostly, paid off?
+Even at that, there are several questions you must first ask yourself before thinking about starting your own small trucking business: Is your trailer and your equipment either all or mostly paid off?
 Do you have a list of potential customers lined up?
 Do you have employees in mind?
 Have you prepared a business plan and calculated the cost, income and expense projection of doing business?
 If the answer is yes to all of the above, then perhaps you’re ready to start talking about opening up your own trucking company.
 If not, you may still have a long way to go yet.

 Hidden Costs of Truck Driver Training